Biotechnology Degree Program

 Key learning outcomes

 Through the master’s degree in the field of biotechnology you:

 - Develop an understanding of biotechnology theory and research, including human physiology and genetics, cancer, proteomics, genomics, and epigenetics.

 - Build knowledge of current industry practices, including biotechnology innovation and molecular biology techniques.

 - Gain experience in experimental or case study design, scientific data analysis, writing and communication, ethical practices, and effective collaboration.

 - Get started.
 You begin by completing two stipulated degree courses as outlined on the degree requirements page.
 This is your opportunity to demonstrate your commitment and ability to perform well as a Harvard student.

 - Continue your studies, online and on campus.
-As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
+As you progress through the program, you choose from courses offered on campus or online, year round in the fall, spring, or summer.
 To fully experience Harvard, you take at least four courses on campus.

 - If you choose the thesis track, you'll work independently with a thesis director to conduct in-depth research on a topic relevant to your work experience or academic interests, producing publishable quality results.
 You’ll emerge with a solid understanding of how scientific research is executed and communicated.

 Affordability is core to our mission.
 Our 2020–21 graduate tuition is $2,900 a course.
 The total cost of earning a graduate degree is approximately $35,000.